Animal husbandry in South Africa

 Handling pigs, cattle & co. responsibly

-In cooperation with the oldest animal welfare organisation of South Africa, Cape of Good Hope SPCA, we offer workshops for the animal owners, which lay the foundations for preventing grievances and animal suffering effectively.
+In cooperation with the oldest animal welfare organisation of South Africa, Cape of Good Hope SPCA, we offer workshops for farmers, which lay the foundations for preventing grievances and animal suffering effectively.

 In South Africa, where poverty and unemployment are widely spread, many people put their hopes of a better life into agriculture.
 However, as the number of small farmers is growing, so is the suffering of animals.
 Many farmers are not familiar with the basic needs of their animals.